hiagosilverio/redbath/README.md

 ## Getting Started

-Before to sent a stable release, in development branch you will need to:
+Before to sent a stable release in development branch you will need to:

 -   Download [redbath-0.1.9.zip](https://github.com/hiagosilverio/redbath/releases/tag/0.1.9)
 -   Extract the zip with the main folder